vigneshwaranr/SampleAutoGuardTesting/README.md

 watch for file changes and run any commands on those files.
 It has a plethora of [plugins](https://github.com/guard/guard/wiki/Guard-Plugins) too.

 There is a plugin called [guard-pytest](https://github.com/kazufusa/guard-pytest) for running python test but there is [no support](https://github.com/kazufusa/guard-pytest/issues/3) for desktop notifications which makes Guard awesome to use.
+And I don't want this to be tied to one language so I can use this setup for other language projects also with minor changes.

-So I am going with a plugin called [guard-yield](https://github.com/guard/guard-yield), which you write ruby code in Guardfile itself, to autotest python code and raise notifications using [terminal-notifier](https://github.com/julienXX/terminal-notifier) in my Mac.
+So I am going with a plugin called [guard-yield](https://github.com/guard/guard-yield), which lets you write ruby code in Guardfile itself, to autotest python code and raise notifications using [terminal-notifier](https://github.com/julienXX/terminal-notifier) in my Mac.

 You can tweak this file to run tests or whatever in your project in any language and change the notification system as per your OS.